anuushka/Bash_recover/README.md

 Commands:

-cut - slices a line and extracts the section
+//cut - slices a line and extracts the section